topo-gps/ios-manual/en/routes/routes_import.rst

 Importing routes shared by Topo GPS users
 -----------------------------------------
-To import a route shared by other Topo GPS users, first open the :ref:`routes screen <sec-routes-screen>` and select the tab 'Shared'.
+To import a route :ref:`shared by other Topo GPS users <sec-routes-share-topo-gps>`, first open the :ref:`routes screen <sec-routes-screen>` and select the tab 'Shared'.
 The shared routes screen will be shown as in the example below:

 .. figure:: ../_static/route-import-shared1.png
    :height: 568px